maxmarinich/react-alice-carousel/README.md

 * `buttonsDisabled` : Boolean, `false`
     - Disable buttons control
 * `dotsDisabled` : Boolean, `false`
     - Disable dots navigation
+* `startIndex` : Number, `1`
+    - The starting index of the carousel
 * `swipeDisabled` : Boolean, default `false`
     - Disable swipe handlers
 * `keysControlDisabled` :  Boolean, default `false`
     - Disable keys controls (left, right, space)
 * `playButtonDisabled` :  Boolean, default `false`
     - Disable play/pause button
 * `autoPlay` : Boolean, default `false`
     - Set auto play mode
 * `autoPlayInterval` : Number, default  `250`
     - Interval of auto play animation (milliseconds).
 If specified, a larger value will be taken from comparing this property and the `duration` one
 * `autoPlayDirection` : String, default `ltr`
     - To run auto play in the left direction specify `rtl` value
 * `autoPlayActionDisabled` : Boolean, default `false`
     - If this property is identified as `true` auto play animation will be stopped after clicking user on any gallery button
 * `onSlideChange` : Function
     - Fired when the slide position changes / returns current slide index